-Being a newbie back in the day to the business space, I attended networking events, as that is what I was told to do.
+Being a newbie back in the day to the business space, I attended networking events, as that is what we are told to do right?
 Now wasn’t that fun, standing in a group of glamorous women, dressed beautifully, heels on, immaculate hair…and then there was me.

 I felt like a fraud, a fish out of the water, having that mindset of thinking that I didn’t know enough, or have enough runs on the board because I was new to business…feeling inadequate, and you guessed it, not connecting to the people in the room.

 It was my problem, my ideas on what I thought a successful person in business should look like.

 To be honest, I felt underdressed, under-heeled, under-successful and not welcome.

 I realise now that is was my problem, and not theirs.